-A good choice for avid readers, you could name tables after your favourite novels, or best-loved authors.
+A good choice for avid readers, you could name tables after your favorite novels, or best-loved authors.
 Any bookworms in your crowd will appreciate the references.

 How about turning your table names into a soundtrack of your relationship?
 From albums you’ve played on repeat, to songs that have deep meaning, music-themed names will likely get people talking (or singing).

 For cinema and TV fans, names of prominent films and television shows are a fun way to go.
-They could be personal favourites, or ones that connect to the personalities of your guests.
+They could be personal favorites, or ones that connect to the personalities of your guests.

 In the garden

-For those with a green thumb, names of favourite flowers or herbs can be a perfect fit.
-Research the meanings of different blooms, or choose based on your colour scheme.
+For those with a green thumb, names of favorite flowers or herbs can be a perfect fit.
+Research the meanings of different blooms, or choose based on your color scheme.

 Around the world